raspberrypilearning/get-started-pico-w/en/step_6.md

 --- task ---

 Refresh your page when you've run the code again.
 Click on the buttons that are displayed.
-You should then see that their are two different outputs from your shell.
+In Thonny you should then see that their are two different outputs from your shell.

 ```python
 b'GET /lighton?
 HTTP/1.1\r\nHost: 192.168.1.143\r\nUser-Agent: Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:101.0) Gecko/20100101 Firefox/101.0\r\nAccept: text/html,application/xhtml+xml,application/xml;q=0.9,image/avif,image/webp,*/*;q=0.8\r\nAccept-Language: en-GB,en;q=0.5\r\nAccept-Encoding: gzip, deflate\r\nConnection: keep-alive\r\nReferer: http://192.168.1.143/\r\nUpgrade-Insecure-Requests: 1\r\n\r\n'